MileHacker Logo

 Festival/Event-Centered Visits

-Holy Week (Semana Santa) for processions (book months ahead).
+Easter Week (Semana Santa) for processions (book months ahead).
 Seminci (International Film Festival) in October.
-National Tapas Competition in November.
+National Tapas Competition during The month of november.

 Travel Insight

-For a full day of sightseeing plus outings, comfortable shoes are advisable.
+For a full day of sightseeing and day trips, comfortable shoes are advisable.
 You will walk a lot, and comfortable shoes keeps you going.

 Detailed insights into off-season exploration and specific interests.
 Optimize your visit based on seasonal advantages.